Pooya500/B2N/README.md

 B2N Link Shortener

-This simple tool takes your long URL and turns into short B2N URL.
+## This simple tool takes your long URL and turns into short B2N URL.
+## You can use b2n.ir instead of download and compile this useless code.

-Your Long URL :
+### Your Long URL :
 https://github.com/Pooya500/B2N

-Result :
+### Result :
 https://b2n.ir/s44311

-You can use b2n.ir instead of download and compile this useless code.